FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/compute_instance_v2.html.markdown

     instance to networks using Ports, place the security groups on the Port and not the instance.

-* `availability_zone` - (Optional) The availability zone in which to create the server.
-Changing this creates a new server.

 * `network` - (Optional) An array of one or more networks to attach to the instance.
 The network object structure is documented below.
+Changing this creates a new server.

+* `user_data` - (Optional) The user data to provide when launching the instance.
     Changing this creates a new server.

 * `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.
 Changing this updates the existing server metadata.